 For many taxpayers, their MAGI is the same as their AGI.
 But, if you have non-taxable Social Security benefits, tax-exempt interest and untaxed foreign income, you will need to add them back to your AGI when calculating your MAGI.

 Calculating Your Adjusted Gross Income

-Before you can calculate your modified adjusted gross income, you’ll need to know how to calculate your adjusted gross income.
-Your AGI is your gross income minus various adjustments to income.
+Before you can calculate your MAGI, you’ll need to know how to calculate your adjusted gross income.
+Your AGI shows how much taxable income you have after subtracting above-the-line deductions from your gross income.

 Calculating Your Modified Adjusted Gross Income

 To get your MAGI, you’ll need to add back interest and expenses that you would have deducted from your AGI.
 Because many of them are uncommon, don’t be surprised if your MAGI and AGI are the same.